-Ippudo has landed in Midtown and you'd think we'd be happier about it.
+Ippudo has landed in Midtown, and you’d think we’d be happier about it.
 We love the original location, and the food in this new Ippudo is just as good.
-But we've been eating here pretty much constantly since it opened, and it's starting to become a problem.
-Apparently a daily bowl of hot pork fat and liquid sodium isn't part of the ideal health plan.
+But we’ve been eating here pretty much constantly since it opened, and it’s starting to become a problem.
+Apparently a daily bowl of hot pork fat and liquid sodium isn’t part of the ideal health plan.

 But the best thing about this new Ippudo, at least for now, is that you can actually get in.
 We visited on a recent Saturday night, and the wait at 7:30pm was only about 30 minutes.
 By 9:00 it was free and clear.
-I don't know about you, but I'll trade the aesthetic pleasures of Ippudo number one for the wait times at Ippudo number two any day.
+We don’t know about you, but we'll trade the aesthetic pleasures of Ippudo number one for the wait times at Ippudo number two any day.
 Now we just have to figure out that self-control thing.

 I don’t even really need to say it because everyone agrees with me, but contrary to Steinthal’s stubborn insistence, these are the best pork buns ever.
 They’re leaner than Momofuku’s, and they have f*cking mayonnaise on them.
 And don’t even start with me if you’re one of those “I hate mayonnaise” people.
 Your argument is invalid.

 An excellent plate of wings that have been glazed in a black pepper sauce.
 They’re a little bit spicy, a little bit sweet, and a lot delicious.
 We also love the slaw that comes on the side.
 Order some.

 The best bowl of ramen money can buy.
 This thing is big, rich, and full of porky flavor.